Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/about.md

 Andrew is a biomedical engineering student whose curriculum emphasizes design-driven problem solving, prototyping, and digital fabrication.
 His coursework in biomedical device design, CAD, and rapid prototyping has shaped a strong interest in additive manufacturing and iterative, hands-on engineering.

 * Vanderbilt University
-  * B.E. in Biomedical Engineering
+  * B.Eng. in Biomedical Engineering
   * Minor in Digital Fabrication

 ## Work Experience